CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

 - [ ] Post an update article on the homepage

+- [ ] Tell the DLR-SC PR Team about the release and let them post to Twitter and LinkedIn (for major and minor releases - not needed for patches)

 - [ ] ??? (add new steps, for example homepage texts)